We're 100% independent

 • Portland International (PDX) is the cheapest for a pint of beer, at $4.41

-• Nashville International (BNA) charges the most for 1 night parking at $40, whilst William P. Hobby (HOU) charges the least ($12)
+• Nashville International (BNA) charges the most for 1 night parking at $42, while William P. Hobby (HOU) charges the least ($14)

 Breaking Bank: Revealing the Top 10 Priciest Airports:

-With 2.2 billion North American passengers gearing up to take flight in 2024, we wanted to uncover which airports will put a dent in your vacation piggy bank.
+With 793 million North American passengers gearing up to take flight between July-September 2025, we wanted to uncover which airports will put a dent in your vacation piggy bank.

-Leading the pack as North America’s priciest airport is San Diego International.
-Clocking in at an average total cost of $574.46 for the 3 factors considered.
+Leading the pack as North America’s priciest airport is New York City’s LaGuardia Airport.
+Clocking in at an average total cost of $381.41 for the 3 factors considered.
 Looking to bunk nearby?
-Be ready to splurge, with an average hotel rate of $529 per night, a crazy $265 more than the average.
+Be ready to splurge, with an average hotel rate of $332 per night, a crazy $167 more than the average.
 Parking?
-Well, it’ll set you back $38, landing SAN in the top three for pricey parking spots.
-But fear not, beer lovers - your pre-flight beverage won’t break the bank here, coming in at a modest $7.46.
+Well, it’ll set you back $37.
+And the cherry on top?
+With beers priced at $12.41, this airport is second on the list for the most expensive pre-flight pint in North America!

-Rounding off the top 3 priciest airports is Nashville International Airport.
-Compared to its pricey peers, you’ll save a couple of bucks on a beer here, averaging $5.91.
-If you’re hoping to skip the Uber queues, parking at BNA takes the gold as the most expensive among the bunch, clocking in at $40 per night.
+Rounding off the top 3 priciest airports is Boston’s Logan International Airport.
+Compared to its pricey peers, you’ll save a couple of bucks on a beer here, averaging $7.26.
+If you’re hoping to skip the Uber queues, parking at BOS clocks in at $27 per night.
 Need a place to crash before your flight?
-Prepare to dish out $403 for a nearby hotel.
-The total spend at BNA? $449.24 — and that's if you limit yourself to just one drink.
+Prepare to dish out $303 for a nearby hotel.
+The total spend at BOS? $335.91 - and that's if you limit yourself to just one drink.

 The worst movie sequels